JereKuusela/valheim-world_edit_commands/publish/README.md

 - `reset`: Resets terrain height.
 Ground material is not affected.
 - `level=number`: Sets terrain height to the given altitude.
 If not given, uses the ground altitude below the player.
 - `paint=value`: Sets the terrain material (dirt, paved, cultivated or grass to reset).
+- `slope=number`: Creates a slope centered at current position with a given height.
+- `refPos=x,z`: Overwrites the player's position.
+Allows fixing the current position for more precise editing.
+- `offset=x,z,y`: Moves the targeted position while still using the altitude of the player's position.
+- `step=forward,right,up`: Calculates offset based on the radius (and slope height if given).
+- `angle=degrees`: Determines the slope and the step direction.
+Cardinal directions like n, ne, e, se, s, sw, w and nw work as a value too.
 - `radius=number`: Determines the size of the affected terrain.
 Capped at 64 meters to prevent changes outside the active play area (causes technical issues).
 - `blockcheck`: Exclude terrain that is under structures or other objects.
 This can be used to create specific shapes.
 - `blockcheck=on/off/inverse`: